Labor & Delivery Hospital Bag Checklist

 - Baby Wipes: To help clean those lovely baby messes.

-- Clothing: Bring enough outfits to last your newborn a few days, because you never know how long you'll have to spend in the hospital.
+- Clothing: Bring enough outfits to last your newborn a few days, because you'll likely be in the hospital for a few days.
 Be sure to bring an outfit for your newborn to come home in as well.

 - Cord Blood Kit: If you're planning on saving your baby's cord blood, your doctor will need the cord blood kit immediately after the baby's arrival.
 Your Cord Blood Consultant should provide you with one of these several weeks prior to your due date.